sjullieb/pizza-order/README.md

 #### _The application allows to order pizza, 02/01/2019_
 #### By _**Yulia Shidlovskaya**_
 ## Description
-This is a web application for pizzeria company that allows user to choose the size of the pizza and add toppings.
-It calculates the price based on the user's selection and shows the user final order.
+This is a web application for pizza company that allows a user to choose the size of the pizza and one or more individual toppings.
+It calculates the price and shows the user final order.

 ## Specifications
 | Behavior                            | Input Examples | Output Examples  |